Chery A5

-The Chery A5 is a mid sized sedan produced by the Chinese manufacturer Chery from 2006 to 2010.
-This car heavily resembles the third-generation Nissan Altima, despite being unrelated.
+The Chery A5 is a compact sedan produced by the Chinese manufacturer Chery from 2006 to 2010, based on General Motors J platform and facelift of Daewoo Lacetti.
+This car heavily resembles the Nissan Altima and Maxima, despite being unrelated.
 A facelifted variant of the A5 called the Cowin 3 was produced from 2010 to 2013.

 Specifications

 The car is available with three engine options: a 1.6-litre engine, a 1.8-litre engine or a 2.0-litre engine.
 A hybrid version, named Chery A5ISG or A5BSG, is also produced.
 It is considered to be the first Chinese-designed mass-production hybrid vehicle.
 It is equipped with safety features such as ABS, EBD and ESP.

 Powertrain

 All engines are ACTECO engines, designed in cooperation with the AVL engineering company, of Austria: